 Exactly how much we forgo depends on how we would invest the money.
-In other words, if we don't take the deal, what else would we do with the money and what would that money earn?
+In other words, if we don't take the deal and instead invest our money in something else, how much would we earn?
 Table 1 presents some investments and their corresponding average annual returns.
 For example, investing \$100 in a Treasury bill, which is a short-term loan to the U.S. federal government, generates \$103.30 one year later, on average.
 Investing \$100 in small-cap stocks, i.e., small companies, will generate \$117.28 one year later, on average.
 We'll discuss these investments and returns in more detail later.
 For now, it suffices to understand why these investments have different returns.